 How Much Does It Cost to Rent an RV?

-One of the biggest benefits of peer to peer rental sites and Outdoorsy is that rates are often much lower compared to those of chain rentals and dealerships.
-In fact, on websites like Outdoorsy.com, the cost of an RV rental could be as little as $7 per day.
+One of the biggest benefits of peer to peer rental sites and Outdoorsy is that costs to rent an RV are often much lower compared to those of chain rentals and dealerships.
+In fact, on websites like Outdoorsy, the cost of an RV rental could be as little as $7 per day.
 Of course, this price can go up to hundreds per day – because it really depends on the size of the RV, the age, the amenities, etc.

 As if that is not enough, you are always free to look for discounts or even reach out for the RV owner using the system for negotiations on their price.
 The great thing is that it’s easy to browse the site and find exactly the type of RV and price that works for you.